 Here is what the pleat looks like from the back (wrong side of the fabric):

 Next roll and press the seams at each end over 1/4″ 0.5 cm

 TIP: Before pinning, flip the mask over to make sure the centerfold is actally in the center!
 If you prefer not to pin, press the entire piece well before the final sewing step.

-Stitch in place and anchor with backstitches.
+Stitch the elastic ribbon in place and anchor with backstitches.
 You want them to be very securely in place.
-Test by pulling.
+Test by pulling on them.

 Repeat on the other side.
 Make sure the elastic ribbon is not twisted!

 Pat yourself on the back, you just made a washable face mask!

-The finished mask using the measurements above should be 9″ (22 cm) by 4 1/2″ (11.3 cm).
+The finished mask using the measurements above should be 9″ (22 cm) by 4 – 4 1/2″ (10 – 11.3 cm).
 You may need to adjust your measurements to fit your needs.
 To create smaller sizes be sure to check out my post on how to make child-size masks.

-When you need to wash your face mask, remove the center insert and either discard (if you used non-stick sterile pads) or wash the quilt batting pieces in a garment bag for delicates.
+When you need to wash your face mask, remove the center insert and either discard (if you used non-stick sterile pads) or wash the quilt batting liners in a separate garment bag for delicates.
 That keeps them neatly together so you don’t have to root through the washer and dryer to find them again.

-These masks are not only comfortable but pretty as well!
-Choose a pretty pattern and inject a little personality into what would otherwise be a pretty boring accessory.
+These masks are not only comfortable but also pretty!
+Choose a cute pattern and inject a little personality into what would otherwise be a fairly boring accessory.